Ukraine-Russia explained: A simple guide to what’s going on

 What might happen next?

-The situation has now reached a state of intense stalemate as both sides anticipate the other’s next move.
+The situation has now reached a state of intense stalemate as each side warily anticipates the other’s next move.

 Moscow continues to deny talks of a Ukraine invasion while Western leaders have insisted that an incursion could be imminent.